teisdbr/winlibrs-docs-test/librs-spec.md

 ___

-**Description:** Disposition of Arrestee Under 18 denotes how Juvenile Arrestees are handled.
-It is a mandatory field for ANY Arrestee that is 17 AND Younger (Under 18, not including 18).
+**Description:** Disposition of Arrestee Under 18 is a mandatory field for ANY Arrestee that is 17 AND Younger (Under 18, not including 18).

 **Data Characteristics:** 1 Character Alpha.
 Required for Arrestees 17 and Younger.
-Should be left Blank for Arrestees that are not.
+Should be left Blank for Arrestees that are 18 and older.

 ### Requirements: